 Swelling, bruising, and minor bleeding are commonly seen after surgery.
-All of this will improve dramatically over the first 2 weeks.
-Residual swelling is usually resolved by 2 weeks but can persist for months in a small subset of wounds.
+This improves dramatically over the first two weeks.
+Residual swelling is usually resolved in that time frame but can persist for months in a small subset of cases.
 Discomfort may occur initially and is best treated with rest, ice, elevation, and ibuprofen or acetaminophen.
-Prescription pain medications are occasionally needed and will be given if needed.
+Prescription pain medications are occasionally needed and will be prescribed if appropriate.

-The best way to have the optimal outcome is to follow post-operative wound care instructions and give the wound time to heal.
-There is no way to remove cancer surgically without having a scar but faces often heal so well that it is difficult to see the scar.
+The best way to promote an optimal outcome is to follow post-operative wound care instructions and give the site time to heal.
+There is no way to remove cancer surgically without having a scar but faces often heal so well that it is difficult to see scarring.
 Scientific studies have shown that Mederma and Vitamin E are not effective in reducing scarring.
 There is a small amount of scientific support for topical silicone in scar reduction.

 When do I follow-up?